HFMA’s Outlook quarterly reports monitor important healthcare finance trends and identify new topics for discovery.

 This report shares results gathered in June 2022.
-For some questions, respondents were asked to provide their projections for the upcoming three months.
+For some questions, respondents were asked to provide their projections for the upcoming three months, comprising the third quarter of 2022.
 Approximately 1,077 HFMA members submitted responses.

 HFMA will continue to plot the quarterly movement of specific metrics and highlight changes in the healthcare finance environment and how those changes may affect healthcare finance professionals in the future.

 Net patient revenue has declined by 0.15% in the third quarter of 2022, as compared to increases in each quarter since the third quarter of 2021.
 The declines were reported across hospitals and health systems.

 Net patient revenue projected to decline in third quarter of 2022